Two-factor authentication

 If this function is enabled:

-- It is possible to force users to perform 2-step verification when signing in (configured per user).
+- It is possible to require 2-step verification when signing in (configured per user).

 - Users must use their smartphones to generate and enter a special sign-in code.